Planning on visiting Dinosaur Provincial Park in Alberta, Canada?

 If you head to Dinosaur National Park, you’re probably doing so at least partly for the dino’s, of which there are a few.
 I really enjoyed the complete fossil exhibits on the Fossil Hunter Trail, but it’s honestly so easy to conjure up images of dinosaurs everywhere you look in this dramatic landscape.

+49 different species of Dinosaurs from the Late Cretaceous Period (75 million years ago) have been found in Dinosaur Provincial Park.
 While we didn’t partake on this trip, you can also book tours to get up close and personal with dinosaur fossils.
 This is the only way to see the fossils in the nature preserve.

 There are a few key hiking trails at Dinosaur Provincial Park, namely the Badlands Trail, Cottonwood Flats, Coulee Viewpoint, Prairie Trail, and Trail of the Fossil Hunters and, except for Cottonwood Flats, Garrett and I hiked all of them.
 We found that despite not being too far from each other, the trails were vastly different and offered totally different vibes and info.